leo-editor/leo-editor/leo/doc/demo.md

 This ivar is initially 1.0.
 The demo.wait method multiplies both the n1 nd n2 ivars by the speed factor before waiting.
 So using demo.speed factor is the easy way to adjust simulated typing speed.

 ##Images

-In the following methods, the valid values for the `pane` arguments are "body", "log" and "tree".

 **demo.caption(s, pane)**